vwarrier/ACE_GWAS/README.md

 2. Quality control
 3. GWAS

-Please ensure you download Plink2 available here: https://www.cog-genomics.org/plink/2.0/
+Please ensure you download Plink2 available here: https://www.cog-genomics.org/plink/2.0/.
+All commands are in bash unless mentioned that it is in R.

 ## Step 1: VCF to Plink